anronuay/MS4-kickz/README.md

     3. Three drop down menu categories, includes brands, accessories and all products (by price, rating and brand).
     4. Product info page, includes product name, sku and price.
 With additional cost breakdown of shopping bag, subtotal, bag total, delivery and grand total.
     5. Quantity selector, to amended products in bag.
 With call to action buttons, 'keep shopping' or 'secure checkout'.
+    6. Scroll back to top button/feature, available on mobile devices only.
-    6. Flash messages to allow user responsive feedback from action.
+    7. Flash messages to allow user responsive feedback from action.
-    7. No console errors detected.
+    8. No console errors detected.

 6. Checkout: [View](https://github.com/anronuay/MS4-kickz/blob/master/readme-docs/website.screenshot-checkout.png)
     1. Search bar enables the user to search through all website products, using key words.
 Leads to products results page.